Cold season is well underway. And if you’re anything like me, you’ll want to make all of these scrumptious ham soup recipes right away.

 I mean, is there a better way to warm up than a big bowl of protein-packed soup with veggies?

-Plus, ham is a high-quality protein that’s easily prepared for any palate.
-And a little goes a long way, making it super affordable to boot.
+Ham is a high-quality protein to please any palate.
+Plus, a little goes a long way, making it super affordable, to boot.

-These 15 ham soup recipes are filling and so tasty, I bet even the kids will ask for seconds!
+These 15 ham soup recipes are filling and so tasty, I’ll bet even the kids will ask for seconds!

-The great thing about Indian soups is that they usually include lentils for a boost of protein and fiber.
-They’re also pretty thick and filling, which I love.
+The great thing about Indian soups is they usually include lentils for a boost of protein and fiber.

 It’s perfect for a cold fall or winter night, and it freezes incredibly well if you make a large batch.

-If you have a ham bone, adding it to the broth as this soup cooks will really elevate the flavor.
+If you have a ham bone, adding it to the broth will elevate the flavor.